Eunnylans/Eunnylans/README.md

-### Hello 👋, My name is Eunice Abieyuwa Igbinedion✨, I'm a result-driven frontend web developer✨, currently working on being a full stack developer because am passionate about software architecture and designs✨!! ".
+### Hello 👋, My name is Eunice Abieyuwa Igbinedion✨, I'm a result-driven frontend web developer✨, currently working on being a full stack developer because am passionate about software architecture and designs✨ Reach me if you want to create something beautiful✨!!".
 ------

 - 🔭 I’m currently working on WBS Coding School